-Affiliation with Graduate Programs: With careful planning of the undergraduate course sequence, this program offers the student the possibility of completing select cross-listed courses to meet some of the requirements of the following graduate programs while an undergraduate student.
+With careful planning of the undergraduate course sequence, the Nutrition Major offers the student the possibility of completing select cross-listed courses to meet some of the requirements of the following graduate programs while an undergraduate student.
 These graduate programs include: the Master of Science in Nutrition and Wellness, Master of Public Health, and Master of Science in Clinical Exercise Physiology.
 Space in these cross-listed courses is limited.
 Admission to the graduate program is not automatic.
-The student must meet apply to, and receive acceptance into, the respective graduate program in his/her senior year in order to have the opportunity to take NTR (cross-listed as NUTR) courses.
+The student must meet apply to, and receive acceptance into, the respective graduate program in his/her senior year in order to have the opportunity to take NTR (cross-listed as NUTR) courses during his/her undergraduate senior year.